Bualoi-s-Dev/backend/README.md

 ## Typescript type generation

-This project used typescriptify to generate types for typescript
+This project has used [typescriptify](https://github.com/tkrajina/typescriptify-golang-structs) to generate types for TypeScript

 generate by